 - Add remaining ingredients besides candy canes, peppermint extract and chocolate chips, and puree – about 3 minutes – scraping down sides as needed.
 You want it pretty smooth.

 - If the batter appears too thick, add 1-2 Tbsp water or almond milk and pulse again.
 It should be slightly less thick than chocolate frosting but nowhere close to runny.

-- Add in peppermint extract a little at a time, pulse, sample and adjust until it's to your liking.
-I liked 1/4 tsp.
+- Add in peppermint extract a little at a time, pulse, sample and adjust until it’s to your liking.
+I liked 1/4 tsp (as original recipe is written).
 Then stir in chocolate chips.